Skip to main content

 Individual support disability

-Some eligibility conditions apply for the free training, and other fees may apply for some courses.
-Please see the FAQs on our Skills Ready page for further information.
+Some eligibility conditions apply for the fee free training and other fees may apply for some courses.
+Please refer to the FAQs for more information.

-^ Please note: Eligibility requirements apply to some of the free training.
+*Please note that eligibility requirements apply to some of the fee free training.

 In this course you will learn the following: